ayaznazir/habit_tracker/DEVELOPMENT_LOG.md

 # Implement offline mode and sync capabilities
 # Update app for new year with fresh UI elements
 # Add pre-built habit templates and categories
+# Enhance progress visualization with charts and graphs